microsoft/purview-data-governance-masterclass/Lab-11 - Health Management Reports.md

 The Data Quality Health Report Overview page provides a snapshot of the health of your data estate based on the data quality rules configured for your data estate.
 At a glance you will be able to see the Overall score, the accusracy, completeness, conformity, uniqueness, consistency and timeliness and uniqueness scores.

+This can be filtered by the following:
+- Governance Domain
+- Data Product
+- Data Product Status (Pblished or Draft)

 ![Data Quality Health Report Overview](./assets/data-quality-health-report-overview.png)

-The data quality health report overview page contains the 4 visuals:
+The data quality health report overview page contains the following 4 visuals:
-- Pass/fail quality ration by data product
+- Pass/fail quality ratio by data product

+   In the image above you can see that all data products which have a rule for accuracy have failed this check.
+While all products which have been checked for consistency have passed.

+   **✨ Pro Tip:**  Hovering over the data points will provide more information about the number of data products and their pass/fail status.
 - Data quality status by dimension

+   This shows the data quality dimension scores for each governance domain.
 - Data quality rule hierarchy

+This allows you to view the breakdown of Pass/Fail rates by domain, data product, data asset and rule type.

-- Count of data assets by data assets, rute type
+- Count of data assets by data assets, rule type

 ### Understand the key metrics and insights provided in the Data Quality Health Report Details